alejandroastudillo/alejandroastudillo_io_src/content/publication/flexible-beam-manipulator/index.md

 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["3"]
+publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: "Submitted to ICRA 2023"
+publication: "Accepted to ICRA 2023"
 publication_short: ""

 abstract: "Fast and safe manipulation of flexible objects with a robot manipulator necessitates measures to cope with vibrations.
 Existing approaches either increase the task execution time or require complex models and/or additional instrumentation to measure vibrations.
 This paper develops a model-based method that overcomes these limitations.
 It relies on a simple pendulum-like model for modeling the beam, open-loop optimal control for suppressing vibrations, and does not require any exteroceptive sensors.
 We experimentally show that the proposed method drastically reduces residual vibrations -- at least 90% -- and outperforms the commonly used input shaping (IS) for the same execution time.
 Besides, our method can also execute the task faster than IS with a minor reduction in vibration suppression performance.
 The proposed method facilitates the development of new solutions to a wide range of tasks that involve dynamic manipulation of flexible objects."